Arandur/bitly/README.md

 - total_visits: The total number of visits via the shortlink since creation
 - visits_per_day: The total number of visits per day (UTC), as an object with keys as dates and values as integers.
+- unique_visitors: The number of unique IP addresses which have accessed the shortlink since creation

 There is also the third, trivial endpoint; sending a GET request to /{name} will redirect to the associated target, if there is one.